emmabostian/fem-design-systems/docs/foundations-of-design.md

 **Em** is the unit of typography equal to the currently specified point-size. `1em` can compute to different values depending upon where you are in the code.

-Ems perform in a similar fashion to REM, until it comes too nesting.
+Ems perform in a similar fashion to REM, until it comes to nesting.

 If you have a `div` with a font-size of `2em`, then you nest a `p` with a font-size of `2em`, the font-size of the paragraph is now `2em` relative to the `div`.